Use access keys

-Access keys are useful for authenticating a build server to authenticate with Bitbucket Cloud to check out and test your code.
+Access keys can be used to allow a build server to authenticate with Bitbucket Cloud to check out and test your code.

 Before you begin

 Make sure you have already generated your access key and added it to the remote server.
 For detailed information on the SSH protocol and generating keys, see SSH keys.

 How to add an access key

 If you are using the access key for building code, make sure your build server has the key installed.
 For example, if you are using Bamboo, each agent should have the key installed.
-To add an access key to a Bitbucket repo, do the following:
+To add an access key to a Bitbucket Cloud repo, do the following:

 In a terminal, log in to the server where the key is located.
 Copy the contents of the public key to the clipboard: